ckeditor/ckeditor5/docs/updating/update-to-40.md

 } );
 ```

-Another change is connected to {@link module:ai/aiconfig~AIConfig configuration structure}.
-New `config.ai` namespace was introduced. `config.aiAssistant` was moved into `config.ai.aiAssistant`.
+Another change is connected to {@link module:ai/aiassistant~AIAssistantConfig configuration structure}.
+The new `config.ai` namespace was introduced.
+The `config.aiAssistant` option was moved into `config.ai.aiAssistant`.
 Adapter-related properties were extracted to `config.ai.openAI`.
-Some properties were renamed.
+Also, some of the properties were renamed.

 ```js
 // Before: